harsha7102/Real-time-Mobile-Personalization-at-Scale/README.md

 ## Overview
 By following this GitHub repository you can get you Confluent cloud setup required for Real-Time Mobile Personalization at Scale up and running.
 Environment, Service Account,API Keys,connectors,Topic, KSQL Cluster,Streams,Table and everything required will be up and running in your Cloud account.
-Please note you might need to add you own producers later on ad Datagen connectors have been used here to mock the real time data.
+Datagen connectors have been used here to mock the source datasets being used.
+You may have to modify this based on the datasets being used in your own instance

 # Requirements